platopus/make-beyonce-proud/README.md

 ###What we will be doing

-1. NPM install
+1. NPM install.
+What did it do?
 2. package file
-3. A little look at the code
+3. A little look at the code - can you spot where EA was super lazy?
-4. A little look at handlebars templates
+4. A little look at handlebars template
+5. A quick word about json (and xml).
+Which do you prefer?
+Why might we use formats like this?
+Why do people favour JSON?
-5. Run script to create most basic html page
+5. Run script to create most basic html page - does it work?
+Can you fix it?
+5. Can you centre align the title (h1 tag)?
+6. Can you centre align everything?
-6. A little look at <div> and w3 schools
+6. A little look at <div> and w3 schools.
+Can we use these to centre align everything?
+7. If you were going to include a border, how would you do it?
+Give it a go.
-7. A look at types of design (responsive vs. adaptive)
+7. A look at types of design (responsive vs. adaptive).
+What does it look like on a mobile?
 8. Seeing what the page looks like with different css files.
 Look at resources to create css.
-9. Quick word about fonts
+9. Quick word about fonts.
 10. Modifying the handlebars and node to include starters

 Extensions/Homework: